-- (1) The owner of a patent has the right to transfer the patent to another person together with the undertaking or a part thereof utilising such a patent, or independently from it. - (2) Following the receipt of a relevant filing, a document attesting the succession of the right and a document attesting the payment of the State fee, the Patent Office shall include the information regarding a change of the owner of the patent in the Patent Register and publish in the Official Gazette of the Patent Office, as well as shall send a notification regarding the entry made in the Patent Register to the owner of the patent. - (3) The person who has been entered into the Patent Register shall be considered the owner of the patent.
-Until the fixing of the change of the owner of the patent in the Patent Register, the successor of the right may not utilise the right resulting from the acquisition of a patent against third persons. - (4) Prior to the Patent Office has taken the decision regarding the grant of a patent, the patent application may be transferred to another person if a relevant request, a document attesting the succession of the right and a document attesting the payment of the State fee has been received.
-The examination of the patent application shall be continued in relation to the new applicant. - (5) The Cabinet shall determine the procedure for transfer of a patent and a patent application to another person.
+(1) The owner of a patent has the right to transfer the patent to another person together with the undertaking or a part thereof utilising such a patent, or independently from it.

+(2) Following the receipt of a relevant filing, a document attesting the succession of the right and the specified fee has been paid, the Patent Office shall include the information regarding a change of the owner of the patent in the Patent Register and publish in the Official Gazette of the Patent Office, as well as shall send a notification regarding the entry made in the Patent Register to the owner of the patent.

+(3) The person who has been entered into the Patent Register shall be considered the owner of the patent.
+Until the fixing of the change of the owner of the patent in the Patent Register, the successor of the right may not utilise the right resulting from the acquisition of a patent against third persons.

+(4) Prior to the Patent Office has taken the decision to grant a patent, the patent application may be transferred to another person if a relevant request, a document attesting the succession of the right has been received and the specified fee has been paid.
+The examination of the patent application shall be continued in relation to the new applicant.

+(5) The Cabinet shall determine the procedure for transfer of a patent and a patent application to another person.